BudgiePanic/ngons/readme.md

 My entry for the 2025 OLC code jam.
 Simple puzzle game.
 Control a sphere shape, try to reach the exit.
 Includes level editor, build your own level.

+## Play

+You can play Ngons on Itch.io in your web browser thanks to emscripten WASM compilation.
+[Game page link](https://budgiepanic.itch.io/ngon).

 ## Controls

 ### Editor